Analyzing Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC)

 Aris Water Solutions (NYSE:ARIS) and Vectrus (NYSE:VEC) are both small-cap administrative and support and waste management and remediation services companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their earnings, analyst recommendations, institutional ownership, profitability, valuation, dividends and risk.
+We will contrast the two companies based on the strength of their profitability, earnings, valuation, institutional ownership, analyst recommendations, dividends and risk.

+89.8% of Vectrus shares are owned by institutional investors.
+3.2% of Vectrus shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 This table compares Aris Water Solutions and Vectrus’ revenue, earnings per share (EPS) and valuation.